-- Hard System (glossary) methodologies (Checkland 1978) set out to select an efficient means to achieve a predefined and agreed end. - Soft System (glossary) methodologies (Checkland 1999) are interactive and participatory approaches to assist groups of diverse participants to alleviate a complex, problematic situation of common interest. - Critical Systems Thinking (glossary) methodologies (Jackson 1985) attempts to provide a framework in which appropriate hard and soft methods can be applied as appropriate to the situation under investigation.
+- hard system methodologies (Checkland 1978) set out to select an efficient means to achieve a predefined and agreed end. - soft system methodologies (Checkland 1999) are interactive and participatory approaches to assist groups of diverse participants to alleviate a complex, problematic situation of common interest. - critical systems thinking methodologies (Jackson 1985) attempts to provide a framework in which appropriate hard and soft methods can be applied as appropriate to the situation under investigation.